wesbitty/wesbitty/CONTRIBUTING.md

 #### Installing packages

 Installing a package with NPM workspaces requires you to add the `-w` flag to tell NPM which workspace you want to install into.
-Do not install dependencies in their local folder, install them from the route using the `-w` flag.
+Do not install dependencies in their local folder, install them from the route using the `--workspace` flag.

-The format is: `npm install <package name> -w=<workspace to install in>`.
+The format is: `npm install <package name> --workspace=<workspace to install in>`.

 For example:

-- `npm install @types/node -w ui`: installs into `./packages/ui`
+- `npm install @types/node --workspace @wesbitty/ui`: installs into `./packages/ui`
-- `npm install @types/node -w web`: installs into `./apps/web`
+- `npm install @types/node --workspace web`: installs into `./apps/web`

 You do not need to install `devDependencies` in each workspace.
 These can all be installed in the root package.